Post-coup unrest in Egypt (2013–2014): Formation of new government

 Indications on 6 July 2013 that Mohamed ElBaradei would be sworn in as prime minister proved to be incorrect.
 The next day, a founding member of the Egyptian Social Democratic Party named Ziad Bahaa El-Din was reportedly offered the post of Prime Minister, while ElBaradei was nominated as vice president.
-Younes Makhioun, chairman of the Nour Party, objected to both appointments because both of them belong to the same political coalition (the National Salvation Front); he called for nominees who were "politically neutral" instead.
+Yunis Makhyun, chairman of the Nour Party, objected to both appointments because both of them belong to the same political coalition (the National Salvation Front); he called for nominees who were "politically neutral" instead.
 The Nour Party rejected El-Din on 7 July 2013 and pulled out of the transitional process altogether on 8 July 2013 because of the 2013 Republican Guard Headquarters clashes.
 However, the party has advised the interim government on ministerial candidates, including Ahmed Darwish.
 Hazem Al Beblawi was sworn in as prime minister on 9 July 2013 with the backing of the Nour Party.